Joe-Pye Weed 'Gateway'

 - Pest and Disease Management:

-‘Gateway’ Joe-Pye Weed is a low-maintenance, wildlife-friendly plant that adds beauty and ecological value to your garden.
+- Generally pest-free, but monitor for powdery mildew in humid conditions.
+Ensure good air circulation to prevent issues.
+‘Gateway’ is a low-maintenance, wildlife-friendly plant that adds beauty and ecological value to your garden.
 Its towering blooms and pollinator appeal make it a standout choice for gardeners seeking both form and function.